Fellowship Support Program (FSP) 2027.1

 Registration match

-Ahpra registration type, training site and supervisor must match the applicant’s FSP application
+Ahpra registration type, training site and supervisor must match the applicant’s FSP nominated training post and supervisor during the placement process.

 Basic Life Support (BLS)